Tomates Farcies Recipe (Stuffed Tomatoes)

 Keep Track of the Tops!

-This may seem like a small detail but if you want a pretty presentation, keep track of the tomato tops that match the tomato bottoms.
+• This may seem like a small detail, but if you want a pretty presentation, keep track of the tomato tops that match the tomato bottoms.
 Since each tomato differs in size and shape, there’s only 1 matching top for each tomato.

 Step#2: Prepare the Tomato Stuffing

-For this recipe, I like to use ground pork since it’s most traditional.
+• For this recipe, I like to use ground pork since it’s most traditional.
 But you could also use a mix of beef and pork, or beef, pork, and veal.
-I have found that the fattier cuts of pork work better since they will create a more flavorful stuffing.
-Just ask your butcher for their recommendations for the fattiest ground pork they have in stock.
+I have found that fattier cuts of pork work better, as they create a more flavorful stuffing.

-You’ll season the pork with salt, pepper, herbs de Provence, garlic, and fresh parsley.
+• You’ll season the pork with salt, pepper, herbs de Provence, garlic, and fresh parsley.
 This will add flavor to the stuffing, but it’s the sandwich bread that adds all the lightness!

 Keeping the Stuffing Light!

 Stir the mixture together with your hands.
 This is the best way to keep the stuffing light while preventing it from compressing too much.
-If the stuffing gets too “compact” it will create a denser texture.
+If the stuffing gets too “compact,” it will create a denser texture.
 So work the stuffing gently!

 Step#4: Stuff the Tomatoes and Bake